 At LFSRM, we have a variety of ways you can volunteer to help refugees.
-Whether it be compiling welcome baskets or working closely with refugee families, office assistance, or participating in one of our programs, we offer an array of opportunities suited to your specific preferences.
+Whether it be working closely with refugee families, office assistance, or participating in one of our programs, we offer an array of opportunities suited to your specific preferences.
 We have five offices in the Rocky Mountain region, each with individual needs.

 Our Cultural Mentoring and Exchange program gives you the opportunity to work directly with the refugees we serve.
 This is a six month commitment in which you will work continuously with a family that has recently arrived into the U.S. During this time you will focus on four key points: Financial Literacy, Employment, Practical Life Skills, and Learning English.
 You will work on these skills to varying degrees depending on the interests and needs of the family.

 The first step to volunteering is attending one of our Refugee 101/Orientation classes.
 A background check is required when working off-site with clients.
 For training schedule, contact our Volunteer Coordinator Sandi Bertholomey at email@example.com.

 If you are interested in exploring different avenues for supporting and assisting refugees, we offer a variety of ways that you can utilize your time as a volunteer:

 Office Volunteer: We always need help around the office.
-We have opportunities to volunteer with our legal and immigration, case management, employment, and volunteer departments.
+We have opportunities to volunteer with our case management, employment, and specialized program departments.

 Refugee Program Internships

 An internship at LFSRM offers the opportunity to gain a deep understanding of refugee resettlement in the area.
 Interns will work with individuals from diverse cultures who are forging new beginnings in the United States.
 Challenging, educational and professional work experience will be gained through professional training and real work assignments that will provide valuable insight to the worlds of refugee resettlement and non-profit organizations.
 At times, interns will work closely with staff members, and other times independently, managing a workload comparable to LFSRM staff with the goal of helping advance the mission of LFSRM.
-Internships are integrated into the operations at LFSRM to help build the capacity of the organization while utilizing the diverse skill and talent of the interns.
+Internships are integrated into the operations at LFSRM to help build the capacity of the organization while utilizing the diverse skills and talents of the interns.
 We greatly value the time commitment of each intern.
-Click here for a list of internship opportunities.

 Our In-Home Tutoring program matches volunteers in a one-on-one relationship with a high school aged refugee youth.
 This is a unique opportunity to work one-on-one with refugee youth who may be struggling academically due to previous limited schooling or gaps in education.
 Challenges range from basic literacy to subject competency, so the assistance you provide may vary based on need, yet is undeniably instrumental in their overall success in school.
 The minimum time commitment for this program is one hour/week for the duration of the semester.
 Experience working with youth or in education preferred, but not required.